Alfresco/docs-alfresco/process-services/latest/using/process/bpmn.md

 |Completion condition (Multi-instance)|A multi-instance activity normally ends when all instances end.
 You can specify an expression here to be evaluated each time an instance ends.
 If the expression evaluates to true, all remaining instances are destroyed and the multi-instance activity ends.|
 |Is for compensation|If this activity is used for compensating the effects of another activity, you can declare it to be a compensation handler.
 For more information on compensation handlers see the Developer Guide.|

-### Rest call task
+### REST call task

 The rest call task is used to communicate with a REST endpoint.
 The endpoint can be defined in the process definition, or it can be defined company-wide by an administrator.
 In the latter case, a logical name is all that is needed.

 A rest call task is visualized as a rounded rectangle with a rocket icon the top-left corner.